Windmills in Berlin: Jungfernmühle in Gropiusstadt

 The Jungfernmühle (Wienecke’sche Mühle), an octagonal gallery Dutch windmill at Goldammerstraße 34 in Gropiusstadt, is Berlin’s oldest surviving corn mill, built in 1757 (possibly 1753).
 Non-functional, it retains shutter sails and a decorative wind rose.
 It operated economically until 1980 using electric power, the last Berlin windmill to do so.
 Originally built in Potsdam’s Amtsacker near the Nauen Gate by Dutch carpenter Adrian den Ouden, linked to Potsdam’s Dutch Quarter, the mill was relocated to Rixdorf’s Rollbergen in 1860 by Johann Wilhelm Blankenberg.
-In 1872, Otto Wienecke moved it to Buckow, naming it Wienecke’sche Mühle.
-An inscription notes: “Four generations of master millers Wienecke, 1969.”

 The name Jungfernmühle stems from a reported 1757 incident in Potsdam, where the miller’s daughter was killed by rotating sails and fell to the gallery.
 A commemorative oak carving of her image was placed under the mill’s shaft, reportedly preserved today.

-Converted into a restaurant in the 1990s, the mill features glass windows revealing the roof truss, with interiors adapted for dining.
-Since 2018, the Wiesenstein restaurant group has managed it.
-Surrounding buildings, designed as Dutch-gabled red-brick houses, form an architectural ensemble.